-- 1. Go to the Clinician tab using one of these methods: - On the Home tab, touch the Clinician ID section of the Device Status area (top left corner of the screen). - Touch the Settings > Clinician tab. - 2.
-To enter the clinician name, touch enter characters.
+- 1. Go to the Clinician tab using one of these methods: - On the Home tab, touch the Clinician ID section of the Device Status area (top left corner of the screen). - Touch the Settings > Clinician tab.

+2. To enter the clinician name, touch , located at the right of the text field, and enter characters.